alythobani/obsidian-callout-commands/README.md

 ### Select text after inserting callout (default: off)

 > [!NOTE]
 > This setting only affects what `Wrap lines in X callout` does *when no text is initially selected*.
+When text is already selected, the selection is expanded to include the new callout's header for convenience, regardless of this setting.

-When enabled, callout text will be automatically selected after insertion, even if no text was initially selected (e.g. when inserting a fresh callout or wrapping the current line).
-Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting/wrapping.
+Whether to auto-select text up until the cursor, after inserting a callout with no text selected—e.g. when inserting a fresh callout, or wrapping the current line.

+Keep this setting disabled if you'd prefer to keep typing content after inserting/wrapping.
 Enable this setting if you'd prefer to be able to immediately run `Remove callout from selected lines` instead (useful for switching between callout types):

 ![Select text after inserting callout](./readme_gifs/settings/select-text-after-inserting-callout.gif)

 ### Foldable callouts (default: unfoldable)

-Whether newly inserted callouts should be unfoldable, expanded, or collapsed by default.
+Whether inserted callouts should be unfoldable, expanded, or collapsed by default.

 ![Foldable callouts](./readme_gifs/settings/foldable-callouts.gif)

+### Callout ID capitalization (default: lowercase)

+You can choose from the following default capitalization formats for inserted callout IDs:

+- Lowercase: E.g. `> [!my-custom-callout]`
+- Uppercase: E.g. `> [!MY-CUSTOM-CALLOUT]`
+- Sentence case: E.g. `> [!My-custom-callout]`
+- Title case: E.g. `> [!My-Custom-Callout]`

 ## Callout Manager integration (custom callouts)